Overview

 Adjust model training parameters

-In Step 4: Embed Input Features, increase the number of epochs to allow more training cycles.
+In Step 4: Apply Data Fusion, increase the number of epochs to allow more training cycles.
 In Step 5: Build Predictive Model, refine cluster settings (e.g. cluster size or minimum points) to better capture subsurface patterns.

 Learn More